-‘Quid est sacramentum?: On the Visual Representation of Sacred Mysteries in Early Modern Europe and the Americas, 1400-1700’
+‘Quid est sacramentum?: On the Visual Representation of Mystery and Secrecy in Early Modern Europe, 1500-1700’

 Jones Room, Woodruff Library

 The Dorothy Fletcher Paper Prize is now accepting submissions for its annual award granted to an outstanding research paper in the history of art.
 The call for submissions, cover sheet, and deadline can be found here.

 The Art History Newsletter for Winter 2017-2018 is now available to read online.

 The Stuart A. Rose Library has acquired Giovanni Piranesi's Le Antichita Romane.
 The four eighteenth-century volumes depict ancient Rome through etchings of architectural features, monuments, and historic sites.
 The volumes will facilitate teaching and research in classes taught by Sarah McPhee and Eric Varner.

 Christina E. Crawford has been awarded the Emerging Scholar Prize by the Society for Historians of Eastern European, Eurasian, and Russian Art for her article, "From Tractors to Territory: Socialist Urbanization through Standardization."

 Kirk Savage's lecture, Iconoclasm and the Confederacy, is now available for viewing online.